ARWNI2S/TheCorporateWars/whitepaper/technologies/gameplay/zero-sum.md

 High-level entities —supervisors and overseers— apply shared routines to maintain the general balance.

 {% hint style="success" %}
-These entities manifest, and can be engaged with interactively, through the system's aggregated _polities_: _Allegiances_, _Institutions_, and _Governments_.
+These entities manifest, and can be engaged with interactively, through the system's aggregated _Polities_: _Allegiances_, _Institutions_, and _Governments_.
 {% endhint %}

 > In practice, this translates into micro-adjustments within the economic game: taxes, tariffs, duties, fees, prices, and other mechanisms that modulate systemic behavior without altering its global scale.